mikeqfu/pyhelpers/docs/source/quick-start.rst

     >>> print(rel_file_path)
     pyhelpers_tutorial\quick_start.dat

-If any of the folders/subfolders of a specified path does not exist, setting ``mkdir=True`` should enable the function :py:func:`~pyhelpers.dirs.cd` to create all the missing ones along the path.
+If any of the folders/subfolders of a specified path does not exist, setting ``mkdir=True`` should enable the function :func:`~pyhelpers.dirs.cd` to create all the missing ones along the path.
 For example, let's specify a data directory, named ``"data"``, which is contained within the folder ``"pyhelpers_tutorial"``:

 .. code-block:: python